DataVizForAll/datavizforall.github.io/_pages/syllabus.md

   - Recognize and Reduce Data Bias
   - Recognize and Reduce Spatial Bias
 - Prep for Detect Lies quiz, to be taken during any 3-hour period by Sun Dec 3rd 9pm on [Moodle](https://moodle.trincoll.edu).
-- In-class: 1-minute presentations of your draft data stories as rehearsal for upcoming meeting with partners.
+- In-class: Rehearse 1-minute presentations of highlights from your draft data stories for upcoming Build 6 meeting with community partners.
+You will have more time for 2-minute presentations for the Build 7 meeting with guest experts.

 ### Mon Dec 4
 - In class: [Student course feedback on what helped you learn](https://docs.google.com/document/d/1VjcWePt2ZChiw0aJOb_CEq9yO179cSIcV6NbUrNQii0/edit).
 In addition, please fill out the College's standard online evaluation form when available.